acord-robotics/acord-robotics.github.io/README.md

 ACORD Robotics is a software, scientific engineering and writing organisation that is based and was founded in Australia by Nicholas Antipas \(COO\) & Liam Arbuckle \(Chairman\), originally under the name Alliance of Droids.
 We create and contribute to open-source software that is used in scientific projects like the Open Source Rover by NASA's Jet Propulsion Laboratory.

-> Join a team full of talented individuals from around the globe.
-Chat, code, write, consume, repeat.